 Britain's Boris Johnson Appeals To EU To Drop 'Irish Backstop' Demand

-British Prime Minister Boris Johnson has appealed to the European Union to scrap a deal forged by his predecessor that's aimed at preventing a hard border between Britain's Northern Ireland and the Republic of Ireland, an EU member state, as a precondition for any Brexit deal.
+British Prime Minister Boris Johnson has appealed to the European Union to scrap a deal forged by his predecessor that's aimed at preventing the reestablishment of a hard border between Britain's Northern Ireland and the Republic of Ireland, an EU member state, as a precondition for any Brexit deal.

-In a letter to EU Council President Donald Tusk, Johnson asks for the removal of a "backstop" agreement negotiated by former Prime Minister Theresa May, who stepped down last month.
+In a letter to European Council President Donald Tusk, Johnson asks for the removal of a "backstop" agreement negotiated by former Prime Minister Theresa May, who stepped down last month.

+Tusk quickly dismissed the idea, saying via Twitter, "The backstop is an insurance to avoid a hard border on the island of Ireland unless and until an alternative is found."

+And in a pointed reference to Johnson himself, Tusk suggested that the new prime minister made his request about the backstop because he's in favor of cutting off the free flow of trade and goods across the border.

 The backstop is part of a draft divorce deal with the EU that has already been rejected three times by Parliament, but Brussels has insisted that the provision be part of any new deal.

-In it, Britain would enter a transition period once Brexit occurs, which is currently set for Oct.
-31. After that time, which could last until the end of 2022, Britain would remain in the EU's single market and customs union if no deal for an open Irish border can be forged.
+Under the plan, Britain would enter a transition period once Brexit occurs, which is currently set for Oct.
+31. After that date — and potentially until the end of 2022 — Britain would remain in the EU's single market and customs union if no deal for an open Irish border can be forged.

 With the backstop, Northern Ireland would continue to operate under the EU's rules — meaning that goods arriving there from elsewhere in the U.K. would have to be checked to see if they meet European standards.
 Without the backstop, there would be a "hard border" between the two parts of Ireland, with Northern Ireland operating under the U.K.'s rules and the Republic of Ireland retaining separate EU customs and trading rules.
 That could seriously hamper a thriving trade between the two.
+It could also disrupt the island's ongoing peace process.

-The backstop is anathema to hard-line Brexiteers and if it remains as a precondition for a deal, the likelihood of such a withdrawal agreement being approved by the deadline is slim, at best.
+In Britain, the backstop is anathema to hard-line Brexiteers.
+And if it remains as a precondition for a deal with the EU, the likelihood of such a withdrawal agreement being approved by the deadline is slim, at best.

 Johnson and his allies insist that the border issues can be sorted out without the backstop.
 In the letter, he calls for "flexible and creative solutions" and "alternative arrangements" that rely on technology to overcome the border obstacles.